 This list of services is only a sampling and may change, so always check with your Provider or Plan Administrator's Member Services for the most current and complete list.
 While there is no penalty if the pre-service is not performed in advance of receiving the service, the advantage of the pre-service review is that you and your Provider know beforehand whether the service is appropriate, Medically Necessary, and meets coverage guidelines.
 If advance approval is not obtained, payment of the claim may be delayed.
-Also if the service is later determined not to be Medically Necessary, you may have to pay for the service.
+Also, if the service is later determined not to be Medically Necessary, you may have to pay for the service.

-4) If specialty care is required and it is not available from a Provider within the network, your Provider can call Anthem in advance of your receiving care to request authorization for coverage.
-If Out-of-Network care is authorized by Your Health Plan, you will be responsible for the difference between Your Health Plan's Allowable Charge and the Provider's charge (Balance Bill).
+- 4) If specialty care is required and it is not available from a Provider within the network, your Provider can call Anthem in advance of your receiving care to request authorization for coverage.
+If Out-of-Network care is authorized by Your Health Plan, you will be responsible for the difference between Your Health Plan's Allowable Charge and the Provider's charge (Balance Bill). - 5) Emergency room services have an Outpatient Facility Copayment as well as Coinsurance for diagnostic tests, labs and x-rays.
+If you are transferred from one Emergency room to another and admitted at the second hospital, you are only responsible for the Inpatient Copayment to the second hospital.
+The first Emergency room Visit would be covered at 100% of the Allowable Charge. - 6) The Outpatient Facility service Copayment will not be applied if an Emergency room Visit results in Outpatient surgery or an Observation Stay.
+The Emergency room Copayment and other applicable Deductible, Copayments and Coinsurance associated with the Emergency room Visit, Outpatient surgery and Observation Stay will be applied.